LightTechnologies/Windows-App/README.md

 The official LightVPN Windows client written in C#

 ## License
-Licensed under the GNU Affero General Public License v3.0, see LICENSE.md
+Licensed under the LTPCL, see LICENSE.md

 ## Requirements
 - Visual Studio 2019